For the past week I have been traveling all over Scandinavia with my son & am still writing up the trip.

 Music started blasting out of the Rasbashs’ sitting room window, so he walked over to the front door and knocked.
 The music was far too loud for anyone to hear him, so after a minute, he turned the handle and went in.

+Susan Rasbash was dancing around the sitting room, dressed in a long pink kaftan and matching turban.
 She swooped around the room, arms weaving, her eyes lightly shut behind oversized sunglasses.
 Houston froze in the doorway overcome with embarrassment.
 He coughed, but she remained unaware of him.
 The room Finally, when a crackly hush descended upon the room between tracks, he coughed again.
 Susan Rasbash turned and fixed him with a steady gaze, showing no sign on surprise.

 ‘Well looky here, sneaking up like a handsome spy, Houston Penrose.’
 Almost immediately, his head felt it might explode from the surfeit of blood that had disobediently rushed there.
 Voluptuous orange painted lips parted and she grinned at him, pushing back the sleeves of her kaftan to fiddle with complicated earrings that had caught on the turban.
 She had remarkably hairy arms.